RaffaR100/counterJS.github.io/README.md

 # Project requirements

 * Upon entering the page, the counter must have the value 0
-* There must be two buttons : + and -
+* There must be three buttons : "Decrease", "Reset" and "Increase"

 ***

 # Description

 ### This is a simple counter created with javaScript.
 I created this project to test the basic potential of javaScript.
-### The counter has two buttons "-" and "+" which are used to increase or decrease the counter.
+### The counter has three buttons "Decrease", "Reset" and "Increase" which are used to increase, decrease or reset the counter.
-### The counter design is simple but streamlined, and features a blue background.
+### The counter design is simple but streamlined, and features a blue/white background.

 ***